United for Libraries at ALA Annual 2025

 Mon., June 30 | 9:00 am-10:00 am

 Retired librarians and library workers can be among the most effective library advocates.
 A panel of speakers will share how they found their post-career roles in library advocacy.
 Learn how to transition into being a library Trustee/Board Member, Friends of the Library, or another role.
-Find out how to work with other individual and groups on behalf of the library at the local, state, and national levels.
+Find out how to work with other individuals and groups on behalf of the library at the local, state, and national levels.
 This program is presented by United for Libraries and the Retired Members Round Table.

 Mon., June 30 | 10:30 am-11:30 am